bioidiap/bob.db.banca/doc/guide.rst

 The Database Interface
 ----------------------

-The :py:class:`bob.db.banca.Database` complies with the standard biometric verification database as described in :ref:`commons`.
+The :py:class:`bob.db.banca.Database` complies with the standard biometric verification database as described in `bob.db.base <bob.db.base>`.

 .. todo::
    Explain the particularities of the :py:class:`bob.db.banca.Database` database.